typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 ### Additional Technical Help <!-- .print--break -->

 For more specific technical instruction and questions, Parsons has dedicated CD-program tutors available to help students with HTML, CSS, and JavaScript—as well as offering general design critiques and feedback.
-Their [drop-in schedules](https://parsonscd.notion.site/student-resources) are available midway through the semester.
+Their [daily schedules](https://parsonscd.notion.site/student-resources) are available midway through the semester; sessions are by-appointment.

-The University Learning Center also offers its own [tutoring sessions](https://www.newschool.edu/learning-center/); these are by-appointment.
+The University Learning Center also offers its own [tutoring sessions](https://www.newschool.edu/learning-center/); these are also by-appointment.

 As tutors are only available a limited number of hours per week, it is advisable to start early on your projects and seek help along the way—to avoid the usual end of project/semester rush for additional help.